THOMASELOVE/432-classes-2024/class18/README.md

 1. Feedback on the Minute Paper after Class 17 **will be posted** in time for class.
 2. The [Project B Proposal Form](https://bit.ly/432-2024-projectB-proposal-form) will be open **by class time**, and is due at noon on Wednesday 2024-04-10.
-3. Our Shared Drive contains a document with the ideas people mentioned as part of the Bonus for Project A on Campuswire, and I will add some of my own **by class time**.
+3. Our Shared Drive contains a document with the ideas people mentioned as part of the Bonus for Project A on Campuswire.
+4. I enjoyed this article from the American Statistical Association [Celebrating Women in Statistics and Data Science](https://magazine.amstat.org/blog/2024/03/01/celebratingwomen/?_zs=3OQUl1&_zl=Q0HU9).

 ## Today's Agenda